 The Huawei GR3 has a simple, pleasant design.
 The device is built around an aluminium frame.
 Overall, it is an elegant design.
 The GR3 is also light in the hand (135 g) and very handy at a 7.6 mm thickness.

 The display is only 5 inches large.
 There is no Gorilla Glass protection here.
 Also, the display is not very bright, though it works well even under direct sunlight if you crank it up to 50% brightness and above.

 You can access a handful of functions via shortcuts without unlocking the screen by swiping up from the bottom of the screen.
 Those functions include: music, settings, recorder, calculator, flashlight and camera.

-When you setup your Gmail account, you have access to Play Store, get to manage your email and synchronise your Google Contacts.
+When you set up your Gmail account, you have access to Play Store, get to manage your email and synchronize your Google Contacts.
 Unfortunately, while the built-in calendar app is comprehensive and user-friendly, it does not support Google Calendar out of the box.
 Worry not.
 The solution is simple.
 Download Google Calendar from Play Store, add your Google account in there, and your calendar entries sync into both Google calendar and the built-in calendar apps.